 During this stage, you may experience symptoms such as:

-- Cognitive symptoms: Irritability, mood swing, confusion
+- Cognitive symptoms: Irritability, mood swings, confusion

 - Psychological symptoms: anxiety, depression, or panic attacks